 Moving to faster release cycles brought some expected challenges but also some unexpected obstacles that we are still working on currently to create new cool features to our customers even faster than now.

 How does the agile approach help us here?
-Well, again, it’s very important for mobile app developers but also for us, Testdroid developers and testers that even small changes to the front-end or back-end code can break things in pieces.
-The agile regression testing is highly important and as everyone knows even a little thing can break functions that seem completely unrelated to the recent modifications / regressions.
-When we run our regression tests, we always check and ensure that our modifications not only behave as we want them to, but that it also hasn’t inadvertently caused any issues to other parts of the product.
+Well, again, it’s very important for mobile app developers but also for us that even small changes to the front-end or back-end code can break things in pieces.
+The agile regression testing is highly important and as everyone knows even a little thing can break functions that seem completely unrelated to the recent modifications/regressions.
+When we run our regression tests, we always check and ensure that our modifications not only behave as we want them to but haven’t inadvertently caused any issues to other parts of the product.
 Not a small thing, but test automation provides a fantastic foundation to spot these issues right after the staging build.

 It was anticipated that releasing often would bring us challenges in keeping our test automation up with the new release schedule.
 To improve our automation process we now write our requirements using a test-driven development (or TDD) approach.
 The requirements feature files can be executed with minimal updating by the testing team using Python’s Behave test automation framework.
 As test automation improved, additional effort was put in getting testing environments (integration, staging & acceptance) also configured automatically.

-With a slower release cycle, documentation was updated in separate mini projects where the user documentation was updated to match the current running version of the service.
+With a slower release cycle, documentation was updated in separate mini-projects where the user documentation was updated to match the currently running version of the service.
 The documentation would stay valid for some time or would even be forgotten as it was not part of the release process.

 Agile Regression Testing and How it Serves Our Customers

 Clearly, we’ve had some issues with our product documentation.
-It’s been distributed all over the places – Testdroid pages, blogs, help and some other forums.
 So obviously something needed to be done to maintain our online documentation.
 This time we are trying out an approach where documentation is part of the definition of done of each feature.
 Everyone in the company, or outside the company for that matter, has the rights to propose updates to the documentation.
 Currently it is not yet online, but as soon as it has been used for some time we’ll blog about how it’s working.

 New release cycle has increased the communication needs from product management perspective towards other parts of the company.
 There is a constant need to advertise the (smaller) features that are coming out.
 Big features get built from smaller stories, each of which is valuable to the end customer but also for sales and customer support too.

-In retrospective it seems obvious but we didn’t realise that having faster and smaller releases will slow down our internal development.
+In retrospective, it seems obvious but we didn’t realize that having faster and smaller releases will slow down our internal development.
 We give customer requests greater priority compared to internal requests in our feature backlog.
-As a consequence some of our important internal development tasks have been delayed.
+As a consequence, some of our important internal development tasks have been delayed.
 We are still learning how to balance between internal and customer requests.

 What is Next